DavidToddMiller/gr-HighDataRate_Modem/README.md

   - Stream of continuous CCSDS frames are run asynchronously in DVB-S2 code block data fields as stated in "CCSDS SPACE LINK PROTOCOLS OVER ETSI DVB-S2 STANDARD", Blue Book, CCSDS 131.3-B-2.

+                     CCSDS TT&C/Doppler Flowgraghs/Products

-NOVEMBER 2022 Update on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:
+JANUARY 2023 and NOVEMBER 2022 Update on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:

   - Simulation Flowgraph located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.

   - Future: Provide separate flowgraphs for Transmit and Receive when using dongles.

-  - A few of the blocks are OOT blocks like CCSDS Reed-Solomon Encode/Decode in this gr-HighDataRate_Modem module and also gr-satellites for receive "Sync and create PDU" Frame extraction block with message interfaces otherwise all blocks are in the standard GNU Radio In-Tree library.
+  - A few of the blocks are OOT blocks like CCSDS Reed-Solomon Encode/Decode in this gr-HighDataRate_Modem module (All blocks have stream interfaces (No message Blocks) for processing efficiency and stability).

   - Runs at 16 kilosymbols/second with the coding included.
 50 kHz subcarrier used.
+Each CCSDS Frame starts with "7D41" (hexidecimal).

   - With the Doppler FFT functions included, the flowgraph transmit and receive parts could be used operationally in real-time with a transmit/receive dongle for an actual Low Earth Orbit (LEO) spacecraft link that uses typical CCSDS low rate TT&C links at S-band.

-  - A detailed paper on the TT&C flowgraphs design with Doppler will be provided soon in the "docs" folder (expect early 2023).

                                INSTALLATION FROM SOURCE

 The installation procedure of gr-HighDataRate_Modem source code is the usual procedure for a GNU Radio out-of-tree (OOT) module.
-The detailed instructions are as follows for building from source in a system where GNU Radio 3.10 (should work with GNU Radio version 3.9 also) has already been installed with Ubuntu 20.04 or Ubuntu 22.04:
+The detailed instructions are as follows for building from source in a system where GNU Radio 3.10 (should work with GNU Radio version 3.9 also) has already been installed with Ubuntu 22.04:

                                 DEPENDENCIES

 There are some build dependencies for GNU Radio out-of-tree modules that are not required to run GNU Radio, so some distributions might not install them by default when GNU Radio is installed.

-VERY IMPORTANT:  A Personal Computer with a CPU containing at least 8 Cores is required to use these blocks at the full 15.0 Mbps QPSK.
+VERY IMPORTANT:  A Personal Computer with a CPU containing at least 8 Cores is required to use many of these flowgraphs at full rates.
 See the Conference Paper for details on the Parallel Core Approach used to greatly increase the Real-Time Data Rate capability of GNU Radio.

                                  DOWNLOADING